milchada/GalaxyClusterMergerAnalysis/README.md

 iii) separation between cold front and bow shock, aka shock separation *If BCG positions not well-observed*, the separation between the upstream shock and the BCG in the cold front/substructure is a good proxy for dynamical time.
 Match this to X-ray observations to select the best fit time.

+### Optional ###

 8. Measure profiles
 make_profiles.py takes in two FITS image (temperature plus anything else) and an island generated in make_islands.py.
 The image center can be specified as either the X-ray center or the radius of curvature of the given feature. make_profile then makes a wedge from from the center to the feature and computes the radial profiles of two FITS images across it.
-Optionally, the input can include Matplotlib axes onto which
+Optionally, the input can include Matplotlib axes onto which the profiles are plotted.

+9. Lensing quantities
+The projected density maps